stellar-deprecated/starlight/benchmarks/Benchmark Report 2021-10-22.md

 ## Participants

-Three participants were involved in the tests, with two participants formed from participants A and B, and participants A and C.
+Three participants were involved in the tests, with two participant sets formed from participants A and B, and participants A and C.

 ### Participant A